-- (a) A hail shall be made so that the competitors to whom the hail is directed might reasonably be expected to hear it. - (b) The individual digits of a boat's sail number shall be hailed; for example 'one five', not 'fifteen'.
+- (a) A hail shall be made and repeated as appropriate so that the competitors to whom the hail is directed might reasonably be expected to hear it. - (b) When a rule requires a boat to hail or respond, the hail shall be made by the competitor controlling the boat. - (c) The individual digits of a boat's sail number shall be hailed; for example 'one five', not 'fifteen'.